spacebeam/openmct-sif/README.md

 # openmct-sif
-Open MCT (Mission Control Technologies) in a Singularity Container
+Open MCT in a Singularity Container

 ## Open MCT
 Open MCT is a next-generation mission control framework for visualization of data on desktop and mobile devices.